alinobrasil/palmpay/backend-palm-recognition/README.md

 Starting point - using [EDCC palm recognition](https://github.com/leosocy/EDCC-Palmprint-Recognition?tab=readme-ov-file) repo for verifying palms.
 It has MIT license.
+It's accuracy is questionable.
+But just using this as POC.

 This backend runs an API server using Flask.
 It can register & verify palms and ultimately execute token transfers as allowed by the customer.